mona-actions/gh-repo-visibility/README.md

 ### Limitations

 - The tool currently is only setup to work on `https://github.com`
-- The tool currently scans all repositories in the source organization and destination organization using graphql.
-This could prove to use many of your api rate limit on much larger Organizations
+- The tool currently scans all repositories in the source organization and destination organization using GraphQL.
+This could prove to use many of your API rate limit on *much larger* Organizations